TurboPack/PowerPDF/readme.md

 PowerPDF is available via the [GetIt Package Manager](http://docwiki.embarcadero.com/RADStudio/en/Installing_a_Package_Using_GetIt_Package_Manager) where you can quickly and easily install and uninstall it.

-To mannually install PowerPDF into your IDE, take the following
+To manually install PowerPDF into your IDE, take the following
 steps:

 1. Unzip the release files into a directory (e.g., d:\powerpdf).